sebastianotronto/sdep/README.md

 ## Description

-sdep reads lines of the form `date text` from stdin and writes to stdout those lines such that `date` is between the two dates specified by the `-f` and `-t` options, both of which default to the current minute.
+sdep reads lines of the form `date text` from stdin and writes to stdout those lines such that `date` is between the two dates specified with the `-f` and `-t` options, both of which default to the current minute.

+The format for `date` can be specified with the same syntax as for date(1).
 The dates should correspond to a unique minute in time.
-The format for `date` can be specified with the same syntax as for date(1).

 ## Installation
 Edit the Makefile to match your local configuration and type `make install`.